AS18156

 Upstreams

-AS18156 connects to the global Internet via at least 1 upstream provider.
+AS18156 connects to the global Internet via at least 2 upstream providers.
 In this setup, AS18156 acts as a customer, subscribing to these transit services to obtain full BGP routing information and ensure reliable, redundant access to external networks.

 Downstreams